Lenore Romney: Later years

 Following the campaign, Lenore Romney returned to Washington and to being a cabinet wife.
 George, who had also long been interested in volunteerism, had helped found the National Center for Voluntary Action in 1970, and Lenore was made a member of its executive committee.
 By late 1971, she assumed some of First Lady Pat Nixon's role as a public advocate for volunteerism, visiting regional volunteer centers with other cabinet and administration wives.
 She was on the board of the National Conference of Christians and Jews, serving as brotherhood chair during 1970–1971 and as vice chair in 1972.
 She was also a main force behind the Urban Service Corps, which sought to apply volunteer efforts to the problems of large cities.
 She worked with the National Women's Political Caucus to promote the electoral candidacies of women, and gave some speeches at colleges.
 She came out as explicitly anti-abortion.
 (Abortion was illegal in Michigan in this pre-Roe v.
 Wade era, and she had previously been ambivalent about expanding legal access to it; in any case, it had not been an issue in the 1970 Senate campaign.)

 In the 1972 U.S. presidential election, Lenore Romney worked in the women's surrogate program for the Committee for the Re-Election of the President.
 Nevertheless, her husband's relationship with Nixon and the administration became even worse and, in August 1972, she wrote a fruitless letter to presidential aide John Ehrlichman urging a change in the "low regard" and poor treatment that the administration showed him.

 After George Romney left the administration and politics in January 1973, Lenore continued with volunteerism, as vice president of the National Center for Voluntary Action.
 In 1974, she became a commentator on the WJR radio show Point of View.
 Subsequently, she receded from the public political eye, but still remained active.
 She gave speeches to various local religious and civic organizations in the Midwest, focusing on her faith, the potential of "people power", and the role of women.
+Regarding the prospective, much-discussed Equal Rights Amendment, she said in 1979 that she supported equal opportunity and equal pay for women, but she opposed the amendment because it was about "destroying love ...
+I object to the 'me' emphasis [of it] and not the family."